boldingd/EclipsePhaseContent/Locus.md

 What happens if you build up a massive ex-cred debt, or otherwise trash your social-credit score?
 Basically, you'll still be entitled to "baseline survival" resources — remember, every account periodically gets some Baseline Resource Credits.
 But, after that, you're on your own; most people will shun you, and you'll get cycled to the back of basically every resource queue.
-(Remember, the Locus Federation is a web of worker coops.
+(Remember, the Locus Federation is a web of worker co-ops.
-Basically anything you get is coming from one of those coops, and they're not going to give you a damned thing if your social credit score is crazy negative.)
+Basically anything you get is coming from one of those co-ops, and they're not going to give you a damned thing if your social credit score is crazy negative.)
 Eventually, in theory, either you'll stop being an antisocial element, or you'll learn to enjoy living off gruel.
 Or leave.